afarahmand/commodity-analyzer/proposal.md

 Users input a stock, commodity, or a combination thereof expressed as a mathematical equation, and are shown historical information about their selection.
 Since a stock has multiple values throughout a day, I anticipate using only one or more of the close price, minimum, or maximum price.

-I propose using the Quandl API to access stock and commodity data.
+Stock Alerter will use the Quandl API to access stock and commodity data.

 <h2>Functionality & MVP</h2>